I went swimming every day for two weeks - here's how it changed my routine for the better

-Swimming every day can improve fitness, muscle tone and mental health, as writer Kerry Law found out with this seven-day challenge
+Swimming every day can improve fitness, muscle tone and mental health, as writer Kerry Law found out with this two-week challenge

-Kerry Law portrait next to image of swimming pool, representing the challenge to swim every day
+Kerry Law portrait next to image of swimming pool, representing the challenge to go swimming every day

 (Image credit: Kerry Law)

-Swimming is often named one of the best cardio exercises around.
-It burns calories, boosts heart health, strengthens muscles, and can improve your flexibility and mood - so is it beneficial to go swimming every day?
+Swimming is often cited as one of the best cardio exercises around - and rightly so.
+It burns calories, boosts heart health, strengthens muscles, and can improve flexibility and mood.
+But is it beneficial to go swimming every day?
 I took on the challenge to find out.

-I'm not a competition-level swimmer, but I'm OK.
-I used to swim regularly but the habit has fallen by the wayside a little as I've introduced other workouts into my life, such as running before work and strength training at the gym.
-My weeks are spent juggling work deadlines, caring for small children, struggling to get enough quality sleep, and dealing with plenty of “ladmin” (life admin) before I even contemplate scheduling a swim at my local pool - but I enjoy it.
+I have to admit - I was one of these people as I used to swim regularly, but the habit dropped by the wayside as I introduced other workouts into my life that were more convenient.
+Nowadays, my weeks are spent juggling work deadlines, caring for children, struggling to get enough quality sleep, and dealing with plenty of “lidmin” (life admin) before I even contemplate scheduling a swim at my local pool.
+Workouts like pre-work runs and strength training at the gym are more convenient.

-So instead of keeping swimming on the margins of my workout schedule, I decided to put it front and centre of my exercise plan for a week to see what would happen.
+But when I did go, I really enjoyed it.
+So, instead of keeping swimming on the margins of my workout schedule, I put it front and centre of my exercise plan for two weeks to see what would happen.
 Knowing all the many proven health benefits of swimming, would a daily dose of pool time improve my overall fitness?
 Would making it an evening swim help me sleep better and create a moment of calm at the end of a busy day?
-Here's what I learnt in just seven days.
+Would it all be manageable with everything else I have going on in life?
+Here's what I learnt in just 14 days.

 Benefits of swimming every day